-Does your student need a Lexile measure to use "Find a Book, California"?
+Does a student need a Lexile measure to use "Find a Book, Iowa"?

-No. "Find a Book, California" can estimate your student's starting Lexile range based on his or her grade and comfort with the reading material at that grade.
-Then, based on the book search results, your student can further refine his or her Lexile range to select books that best support successful reading.
+No. "Find a Book, Iowa" can estimate a student's starting Lexile range based on his or her grade and comfort with the reading material at that grade.
+Then, based on the book search results, a student can further refine his or her Lexile range to select books that best support successful reading.